What can I eat and drink the night before and day of my procedure/surgery?

 - Apple or white grape juice (not orange juice)

-- Black coffee without milk, cream, or creamer
+- Black coffee without milk and cream

-- Clear tea without milk, cream, or creamer
+- Clear tea without milk and cream

 - Carbonated drinks, such as Coke® or 7-Up®